 - As a general rule, try to have at least one piece of content that applies to each persona at each stage in their buying cycle.

-It may help to use this Audience Persona Research Template to organize the information you find because it can quickly get overwhelming without a way to capture it all.
+It may help to use this Audience Persona Research Template to organize the information you find.
+It can quickly get overwhelming without a way to capture it all.

-Also, our Audience Persona Research Phone Call Agenda may help when gathering information from the client to gets started.
+Our Audience Persona Research Phone Call Agenda may also help when gathering information from the client to get started.